pluralitas-zz/CognitiveTask/README.md

     2. `pip uninstall PyQt5-sip`
     3. `pip install PyQt5-sip`
     4. `pip install PyQt5`
+9. Download the [USB2LPT converter driver](https://www-user.tu-chemnitz.de/~heha/basteln/PC/USB2LPT/index.en.htm), direct the unknown device in device manager to the downloaded file and under the `/en` folder
+10. In order to use Parallel port to communicate, you require the inpout**.dll(Windows version dependent) files in the same folder as your .py files.
+Link to .dll binaries [here](http://www.highrez.co.uk/downloads/inpout32/)

 ## Troubleshooting
 * ```[Errno None] b'libusb0-dll:err [_usb_reap_async] reaping request failed, win error: A device attached to the system is not functioning.\r\n\n' ```